redblobgames/circular-obstacle-pathfinding/README.md

   </template>
 </svg>

-Given circles A and B with radii r1 and r2, with centers separated by distance P, theta = acos((r1 + r2) / P).
-Note that when the two circles overlap, (r1 + r2) is greater than P, and their ratio is greater than
-1. Arccosine is not defined for values outside the range [-1 ..
-1],
-and therefore there are no internal bitangents between overlapping circles.
+Given circles A and B with radius r1 and r2, with centers separated by distance P, theta = acos((r1 + r2) / P).
+Note that when the two circles overlap, (r1 + r2) is greater than P, and their ratio is greater than one.
+Arccosine is not defined for values outside the range [-1..1], and there are no internal bitangents between overlapping circles.

 ### External bitangents